 The ten authorized program areas (Ed Code 41976) include Adult Basic Education (ABE), English as a Second Language (ESL) including ESL-Citizenship (ESL-Cit), High School Diploma (H.S.
-Diploma) or Adult Secondary Education including General Education Development certification programs (ASE/GED), Citizenship, Career Technical Education (CTE), Adults with Disabilities (AWD), Health and Safety, Parent Education (Parent Ed.), Home Economics (Home Econ.), and Older Adults.
-School districts, adult schools, and county offices of education serve adult education learners in these ten program areas to provide diverse educational opportunities designed to meet adult learner needs.
+Diploma) or Adult Secondary Education including General Education Developmental certification programs (ASE/GED), Citizenship, Career Technical Education (CTE), Adults with Disabilities (AWD), Health and Safety, Parent Education (Parent Ed.), Home Economics (Home Econ.), and Older Adults.
+The 2008-09 school year marked the first year, under the California State Budget Act, that designated adult education as a categorical program allowing districts to use adult education funding for any educational purpose.
+This change is effective through 2013.

 California adult education programs not only focus on the specific academic skills needed for employment success, but also incorporate many job attainment and retention skills into the academic curriculum that lead to better and more sustained employment.
-The California Department of Education is committed to maintaining and developing the adult education system that provides Californians with necessary resources and tools to improve literacy and workforce skills.
+The CDE is committed to maintaining and developing the adult education system that provides Californians with necessary resources and tools to improve literacy and workforce skills.

 California adult education programs support collaborative efforts with workforce centers, school districts, community colleges, welfare providers, correctional institutions, libraries, employers, community- and faith-based organizations, and the judicial system.
 Partnerships are developed to share resources and to refer clients.
 Such partnerships strengthen services and enhance students' academic experience.
 Through partnerships, programs can offer services such as transportation and child care to reduce the barriers for adults to attend classes.
 These partnerships make the most of limited resources and increase the cost-effectiveness and efficiency of local adult education agencies.
-The accomplishments of adult education students in California are showcased on the California Adult Education Students Succeed Web site at: www.AdultEdLearners.org
+The accomplishments of adult education students in California are showcased on the California Adult Education Students Succeed Website at: www.AdultEdLearners.org